shahil-rawat/armed-aurour/README.md

 - 👋 Hi, I’m Shahil Rawat, currently pursueing Computer science engineering at BITS Goa.
-- 👀 I’m interested in open souce contribution and learnings.
-I am also a web development enthusiast.
+- 👀 I’m interested in developing android apps.
-- 🌱 I’m currently learning about open source contributions and web development.
 - 📫 How to reach me: You can drop an email on rawatshahil19@gmail.com

 <!---